Canker Sores and Cold Sores Toronto, ON

 Get professional assessment and treatment for canker sores and cold sores in Toronto!

-Both canker sores and cold sores can be inconvenient, uncomfortable, and even embarrassing.
-Furthermore, they can be difficult to treat.
+Both canker sores and cold sores can be uncomfortable, inconvenient, and sometimes embarrassing.
+They can also be challenging to treat.

-Dr. Kinga Kubieniec Dentistry offers comprehensive oral health care, including treatment for cold sores in Toronto.
-If you think you may be dealing with these pesky mouth irritations, visit our dental office now.
+Dr. Kinga Dentistry offers comprehensive oral health care, including treatment for cold sores in Toronto.
+If you are experiencing these bothersome mouth irritations, visit our dental office now.

 Canker Sores

-The most common form of canker sore is a mild one, which can impact the average person three to four times per year.
-These tend to heal within one week and do not leave scarring.
-They are fairly common in people between the ages of 10 and 20.
+The most common type of canker sore is mild and typically affects people three to four times per year.
+These usually heal within one week without leaving scars.
+Canker sores are most common among people aged 10 to 20.

 Cold Sores

-Cold sores are actual fever blisters from herpes.
-These blisters are painful, caused by a virus, and contagious.
-They show up outside of the mouth, whereas canker sores are in the mouth.
+Cold sores are fever blisters caused by the herpes virus.
+These blisters are painful, contagious, and usually appear outside the mouth, whereas canker sores occur inside the mouth.

 Treating Cold Sores in Toronto, ON

-Most often, canker sores and cold sores resolve on their own.
-While they heal, you should avoid any irritating foods.
-You should also refrain from kissing or close contact with others, especially if you have cold sores.
+Most canker and cold sores heal on their own.
+While healing, avoid foods that may irritate the sores.
+Avoid kissing or close contact with others, especially if you have cold sores.

-However, if your symptoms are very severe or you want advice, then our dedicated team is here to help treat canker sores and cold sores.
-Schedule your appointment today with our Downtown Toronto dental office.
+If your symptoms are severe or you want advice, our dedicated team is here to help with canker and cold sore treatment.
+Schedule your appointment today at our Dental Office Toronto families frequently visit.